 Make space for nature - schools project

 Laganscape have teamed up with local primary schools to promote the use of the outdoor classroom by making space for nature in their school grounds.
 Pupils have been involved in the design and creation of some fantastic projects, that will not only create new habitats for wildlife but will serve as an educational tool in teaching the 'World Around Us' component of the Northern Ireland curriculum.
 Some of the projects include: planting a tree trail, creating a pond at Seymour Hill Primary School that will be used to discover the wonders of underwater life, building 'mini-beast mansions' at Stranmillis Primary School and constructing a wildflower garden that will bring birds, bees and butterflies to a drab corner of Belvoir Park Primary School.
-Mr Meharry the headmaster for Seymour Hill Primary School said, "this has been a fantastic experience for the children that has really brought science to life".
+The headmaster for Seymour Hill Primary School said, "This has been a fantastic experience for the children that has really brought science to life".

 Ancient Acorn project